Righteye Flounders: Family Pleuronectidae

 Bait and Tackle: Diamond turbot are small flatfish, which prefer a small hook and live bait.
 Bloodworm, lugworms, and small ghost shrimp are the best baits.
 However, many are also caught on cut anchovy, strips of squid, and pieces of shrimp or clam.
 Hooks should not be larger than size 4.
 Although more commonly taken from piers in bays, they can also be caught at oceanfront piers, generally just out past the surf area.

-Food Value: Excellent although this is another fish which may be unsafe to eat in areas with heavy pollution.
-Best fried or baked.
+Food Value: Excellent although this is another fish which (since often caught in bays) may be unsafe to eat in areas with heavy pollution.
+The flesh is white colored, mild flavored, soft in texture, and low in fat content.
+It is suitable for any method of cooking but perhaps best fried.

 Comments: An attractive and good tasting little fish.